OpenEnergyPlatform/open-MaStR/docs/dataset.md

     :sparkles: We regularly run the whole download and cleansing pipeline and upload the dataset as csv files at [zenodo](https://doi.org/10.5281/zenodo.6807425)!

 After downloading the MaStR, you will find a database with a large number of tables.
 Here we give a brief overview of what you can find in those tables:

-??? question "How are the database tables created from the XML files?"

-    #FIXME: link to bulk reference

-??? question "How are the csv files created from the database tables?"

-    FIXME: how to link to Reference section?

 ### Tables in the local database